 access to a gateway machine), then you

-need to change the above to, e.g.: "-L 5900:OtherHost:5900":
+need to change the above to, e.g.: "-L 5900:OtherHost:5900

 sitting-here> ssh -t -L 5900:OtherHost:5900 gateway.eastWhere

-gateway.east is the internet hostname (or IP) of
+is the internet hostname (or IP) of

-192.168.2.33 (it is OK for these to be private hostnames or
+(it is OK for these to be private hostnames or

-private IP addresses, the host in -L is relative to the remote
+private IP addresses, the host in -L

-server side).
+server side.)

-Once logged in, you'll need to do a second login (ssh,
+Once logged in, you'll need to do a second login (ssh

-rsh, etc.) to the workstation machine 'OtherHost' and then start
+, etc.) to the workstation machine 'OtherHost' and then start

-up x11vnc on it (if it isn't already running).
+up x11vnc on it (if it isn't already running.)

-(The "-connect gateway:59xx" option may be another alternative here with
+" option may be another alternative here with

-the viewer already in -listen mode).
+the viewer already in -listen

 For an automatic way to use a gateway and have all the network